What specification is proposed?

 How will I be assessed?

-If the subject is taken to AS level, then there will be three papers, each lasting two hours.
-The whole of the content of your AS and A2 Psychology studies will be examined over these three papers.
+There will be three papers, each lasting two hours.
+The whole of the content of your Year 12 and Year 13 Psychology studies will be examined over these three papers.

 All of the papers will consist of structured compulsory questions based on the aspects of the specification covered.
 Questions will include a mixture of multiple choice, short answer and extended essay style questions.